sglavoie/uol-grades-calculator/docs/commands.rst

     given module.

     Options:
-    -o, --avg-progress-only  Print the program version and exit.
+    -o, --avg-progress-only  Show the average for modules in progress only.
     --help                   Show this message and exit.